 A density histogram is a plot consisting of either horizontal or vertical bars.
 The widths or heights of these bars represent data values.
 Another type of histogram is a style plot histogram which plots different data sets side-by-side using differently styled points or bars to represent the data.
 To view a density histogram of plot data, use the iTool's histogram feature by selecting Operations \rightarrow Histogram.
-For information on histogram creation, see "Plotting a Histogram" in Chapter 7, "Common Operations".
+For information on histogram creation, see "Plotting a Histogram" on page 126.

 To view statistics for plot data, use the iTool's statistics feature by selecting Operations \rightarrow Statistics.
-For information on viewing statistics, see "Displaying Statistics" in Chapter 7, "Common Operations".
+For information on viewing statistics, see "Displaying Statistics" on page 127.

-Chapter 14: Working with Volumes
+Chapter 14 Working with Volumes